AfreenArabi/IoT-Based-Dual-Storage-System/README.md

 - Tomato Storage
 - Mirchi Storage

+The ThingSpeak result images are available in the `ThingSpeak_Results` folder.

-### Mobile Application Results
+## Mobile Application Results

 The mobile application provides remote access to the monitored storage information.

 The project includes mobile monitoring interfaces for:

+- Onion
+- Potato
-- Long-Duration Crops
+- Tomato
-- Short-Duration Crops
+- Mirchi

+The mobile application result images are available in the `Mobile_Application_Results` folder.

-The LCD, ThingSpeak Cloud, and mobile application represent the same monitored storage conditions through different interfaces: local display, cloud-based visualization, and remote mobile monitoring.
+The LCD, ThingSpeak Cloud, and mobile application represent the same monitored storage conditions through different interfaces:

+- **LCD:** Local monitoring
+- **ThingSpeak:** Cloud-based monitoring and graphical visualization
+- **Mobile Application:** Remote monitoring

 ## Advantages